SerenaAnalystQ/Prime_Care_Marketing_Analysis/README.md

 # Appendix

-The dashboard can be found in [Tableau Public](https://public.tableau.com/app/profile/serena.z4354/viz/PrimeCareMarketingAnalysisDashboard/CampaignCategoryDashboard).
+The dashboard can be found in [Tableau Public](https://public.tableau.com/app/profile/serena.z4354/viz/PrimeCareMarketingPerformanceDashoboard/Dashboard).
 This dashboard enables users to filter by Plan, State, and Campaign Type and provides insights on trends and values for marketing metrics, signup metrics, and customer claim metrics.

-The presentation created for the marketing team, which walks through the insights and recommendations above, can be found [here].